 Fuller’s Earth Rock

 In north Dorset, the clay of the Fuller’s Earth Formation contains a limestone member, the Fuller’s Earth Rock.
-This forms a scarp to the south and west of Yeovil and is used locally as a building stone and in rubble walls.
+This forms a scarp to the south and east of Sherborne and is used locally as a building stone and in rubble walls.

 The lower part of the Upper Greensand Formation comprises the relatively unconsolidated sands of the Foxmould Member.
 However, the Foxmould does contain some large rounded calcrete doggers, locally known as Cowstones.
 These have had some use as building stones and make up the core of the Cobb harbour wall at Lyme Regis